 PsA typically develops about 10 to 20 years after the onset of psoriasis, but PsA can present even before skin symptoms appear.
 Most people are first examined by a dermatologist or internist to identify PsA symptoms, before being referred to a rheumatologist, who specializes in arthritis.

 Fortunately, there are treatments that can help manage symptoms of PsA and slow disease progression.
-Early diagnosis is important.
-Left unchecked, inflammatory symptoms can worsen and cause permanent damage that leads to disability.
+Treatments for managing symptoms include corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil or Motrin).